TAK-NZ/TAK-NZ.github.io/index.md

 ---
 # When <span style="color:#e5261f">*Where*</span> Matters.

-Experience New Zealand's free real-time location service for emergency responders.
+Experience New Zealand's real-time location service for emergency responders.